 The display system will only recognise image files with the file extensions .jpg, .jpeg and .png i.e. graphics files.

 Any other file type e.g. a pdf file, will not display.
 Therefore we can only accept graphics files for uploading.

-You can find appropriate images on the Image Library.
+You can find appropriate images in the Asset Library.

 Can I use logos and branding?